warpdynamicsltd/reason/README.md

 ## Instalation guide

 Clone the Reason Repository by `git clone --recursive https://github.com/warpdynamicsltd/reason.git`.
-This will clone Reason with dependencies repositories
+This will clone Reason with dependency repositories

 1. `repositories/lark`
 2. `repositories/vampire`

-There are some necessary to complete full instalation of `reason` module:
+If you want to install to `reason` module with the most up to date versions of dependencies, you may should follow the steps below:

 1. Go to the root folder of Reason repository.
 2. Install Python module `lark` by `./lark-install.sh`
 3. Build binary for Vampire by `./vampire-install.sh`.
 This will run `cmake` over Vampire codes and next `make` to build it from sources and copy vampire binary to `reason/assets/bin`.
 4. To install `reason` module type `pip install .` or `pip install -e .` if you need to work with the module in editable mode.

-If you know what you are doing you may skip steps 1 - 3 and e.g. install lark by `pip install lark` and/or get vampire binary from some other source and copy manually to `reason/assets/bin`.
+If you know what you are doing you may skip steps 1 - 3 and e.g. install lark by `pip install lark` and/or get vampire binary compiled somewhere else and copy it manually to `reason/assets/bin`.

-## Example
+## Usage Example

 ```python
 from reason.vampire import Vampire